 The current student loan profits have not been revealed for 2017 by the current Washington D.C. administration.
 But, hints are that the burden of financial aid and student loans will be shifted heavier to the student.

-Students are defaulting on student loans on an outrageously large rate.
+Students are defaulting on student loans at an outrageously large rate.
 Currently in excess of 1 million students are defaulting on their loans.
 The reason they give is they are underemployed and not making nearly enough money to make loan payments, or have no job.

 Lois Center-Shabazz | Course Delta Agency